jnmaloof/MCB160L-BSA-mapping/Day3.md

 ![](figs/ExtractAppQL.png)

-Choose the MCB160L Quick Launch.
+Choose the MCB160L Quick Launch and click on the arrowhead.

 ### Inputs